-Method 1: Change the cable
+Method 1: Change the cable.

-Method 2: Remove dust from the cable and charging port
+Method 2: Remove Dust from the Cable and Charging Port

 One of the most common causes of this error is dirt or lint in the charging cable or in the charging port of the iPhone itself.
-Examine both under a bright light and use a magnifying glass if necessary.
+Examine both under bright light and use a magnifying glass if necessary.

-Method 3: Switch on Airplane Mode
+Method 3: Turn on Airplane Mode.

-Method 4: Change your power supply
+Method 4: Change your power supply.

 Hopefully, one of the steps outlined above will fix the issue.
 Please remember to always use Apple or Apple-certified accessories to avoid compatibility issues.
-If none of the steps worked for you, then it is high time to bring your iPhone to the nearest Apple store to have it checked
+If none of the steps worked for you, then it is high time to bring your iPhone to the nearest Apple Store to have it checked.

-Method 5: Software Glitches
+Method 5: Resolving Software Glitches

 - Press and hold the power button (and one of the volume buttons at the same time, for iPhone X), then slide the Turn Off slider.